BlossomiShymae/RiotBlossom/BlossomiShymae.RiotBlossomDocs/content/get-started/asp-net-core.md

 builder.Services.AddSingleton<IConverter<string, Platform>, AcronymPlatformConverter>();
 ```

-We will need a converter class for getting nicely formatted acronyms
-from platform identifers used for League of Legends!
+We will need a converter class for getting nicely formatted acronyms from platform identifiers used for League of Legends!

 Create a folder named `Converters` with a file named `AcronymPlatformConverter.cs`.